-You will have the opportunity to undertake a minimum of 30 hours work experience, which will provide knowledge and experience of the work place prior to going in to employment.
+You will have the opportunity to undertake a minimum of 30 hours work experience, which will provide knowledge and experience of the work place prior to entering employment.

 Brighton MET is keen to offer our students work experience placements, particularly with the increasing importance for students to complete placements as part of their study programmes across all industry areas.

-This is an exciting opportunity for employers and students alike to gain something valuable with long term benefits for the business and for students.
+This is an exciting opportunity for employers and students alike and gives both businesses and students the chance to gain something valuable with long-term benefits.

 You can progress to specialist part-time qualifications at Levels 2 and 3, or to a Level 4 construction course.